stellar-deprecated/docs/guides/anchor/4-compliance-server.md

     </code-example>

 To keep things simple, we’ll add all three callbacks to the same server we are using for the bridge server callbacks.
 However, you can implement them on any service that makes sense in your infrastructure.
-Just make sure they’re reachable at the address in your config file.
+Just make sure they’re reachable at the URLs in your config file.

 ### Update Stellar.toml